Andean Aid is led by a U.S. board of directors, an NGO in Cucuta, Colombia,

 Julie Anderson, Executive Director*

-Andean Aid is led by Julie Anderson, a graduate of Trinity International University with a B.A. degree in Communications.
+Julie Anderson is a graduate of Trinity International University with a B.A. in Communications.
 She is also a graduate of the Moody Bible Institute, where she first developed her passion for serving children in at-risk communities as a member of the Executive Board of Little Brothers and Sisters of Chicago.
 She has served on the board of The Fishing School in Washington, D.C., which provides holistic care and enrichment for at-risk children, and has been a volunteer at Chicago's By The Hand Club in the Cabrini Green neighborhood.

-Having visited all but one of Andean Aid's 11 Help and Hope Centers in Venezuela and Colombia, Julie says she is honored to use her professional experience as a film, TV and web producer to help Andean Aid tell its story.
+Having filmed and photographed staff and children at 9 of the 11 Help and Hope Centers, Julie is honored to use her professional experience as a film, TV and web producer to help Andean Aid tell its story.
 She is president of Julie Anderson Media and its non-profit branch, All the World Media, having previously produced programming for PBS and the Oprah Winfrey Network.
 Julie is a resident of Chicagoland and attends the Chain O'Lakes Community Bible Church.

 “Learning for a life worth living” is the teaching emphasis of Les Dlabay, who taught in the Department of Economics and Business at Lake Forest College, Lake Forest, Illinois, for 35 years.
 In an effort to prepare students for diverse economic settings, he makes extensive use of field research assignments related to food, water, health care, education, and business development.
 Dlabay has authored or has adaptations of over 40 textbooks in the United States, Canada, India, and Singapore.
 He has taught more than 30 different courses during his career, and has presented over 300 workshops and seminars to academic, business, and community organizations.